gitlabhq/gitlabhq/doc/user/application_security/license_management/index.md

 ## Requirements

-To run a License Management scanning job, you need GitLab Runner with the [`docker` executor](https://docs.gitlab.com/runner/executors/docker.html).
+To run a License Compliance scanning job, you need GitLab Runner with the [`docker` executor](https://docs.gitlab.com/runner/executors/docker.html).

 ## Configuration

-For GitLab 11.9 and later, to enable License Management, you must [include](../../../ci/yaml/README.md#includetemplate) the [`License-Management.gitlab-ci.yml` template](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/lib/gitlab/ci/templates/Security/License-Management.gitlab-ci.yml) that's provided as a part of your GitLab installation.
+For GitLab 11.9 and later, to enable License Compliance, you must [include](../../../ci/yaml/README.md#includetemplate) the [`License-Management.gitlab-ci.yml` template](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/lib/gitlab/ci/templates/Security/License-Management.gitlab-ci.yml) that's provided as a part of your GitLab installation.